-The Active Groundwater Remediation - Anaerobic Bioremediation Alternative would include in-situ anaerobic biodegradation targeting elevated concentrations of total DNT in groundwater and continued groundwater monitoring of residential and monitoring wells.
+The Active Groundwater Remediation - Anaerobic Bioremediation Alternative would include in-situ anaerobic biodegradation of groundwater contaminants and continued groundwater monitoring of residential and monitoring wells.
 This alternative would also include on-site groundwater access restrictions and a provision for an alternate water supply condition.